kripals/rideco-proj/docs/system-overview.md

 - RxJS and `HttpClient` manage API calls and async flows.
 - `grocery-form` is a reactive form that builds the payload sent to the backend.
 - `grocery-list` now supports add/edit/delete flows and purchased toggles on top of the previously saved lists view.
+- Shared models in `src/app/models/` keep TypeScript interfaces and typed reactive forms in sync with the backend contracts.
 - Styling is plain CSS—no dependency on Material or other UI kits.

 ---